- Academic Programs

 People who know you well and can comment on the qualities that will make you a successful pharmacist.
 Professors, employers, and practicing pharmacists are good sources of recommendations.

-Family members should not write letters of recommendation for you.
+Family members or friends should not write letters of recommendation for you.

 A combination of faculty members, students, and alumni participate in the interview process.

-You can expect to be asked questions designed to gauge your communication abilities, leadership, integrity, intellectual curiousity, and motivation.
-You may also be asked to produce a writing sample about a current issue in the field of pharmacy.
+You can expect to be asked questions designed to gauge your communication abilities, leadership, integrity, intellectual curiosity, and motivation.
+You will also be asked to produce a writing sample that will be conducted during the interview.

 The College of Pharmacy awards more than $150,000 in scholarships each year.
 These scholarships are usually only available to Pharm.D. students after successful completion of the first year.
 A limited number of scholarships may be available for incoming Pharm.D. students but an application is not necessary or required.

 Many Doctor of Pharmacy students receive federal financial aid through Oregon State University.
-Information on financial aid (grants, loans and scholarships) available through Oregon State University can be found at oregonstate.edu/admin/finaid.
+Information on financial aid (grants, loans and scholarships) available through Oregon State University can be found at https://financialaid.oregonstate.edu/.

 Additional information about financial aid opportunities for pharmacy students is available through the American Association of Colleges of Pharmacy online.